scottstanie/scottstanie.github.io/_posts/random/2017-01-15-mpl-triangle.md

 It was a pretty different way of looking at career choices for me.
 While he asked me in the form of "Which one do you pick?", I immediately thought of it more like "How are you ordering these?"

-And while I initially thought that money and achievement should be extremely close (with lifestyle being the opposing choice), I ended up imagining it as a spectrum, looking something like this:
+I initially thought that money and achievement should be extremely close (with lifestyle being the opposing choice), but eventually I started seeing it as a spectrum, looking something like this:

 {% include image.html url="/images/money-lifestyle-achievement-triangle-color.jpg" description="The money-achievement-lifestyle spectrum" height="280" width="320" %}